 Make a Difference Today!

-The generous donations of our community members and Scouting family enable the Greater Alabama Council, Boy Scouts of America to give young people the chance to have fun, gain confidence, and become leaders who live the Scout Oath and the Scout Law.
+The generous donations of our community members and Scouting family enable the Greater Alabama Council, Scouting America to give young people the chance to have fun, gain confidence, and become leaders who live the Scout Oath and the Scout Law.
 Scouting exists because of the volunteer and financial support provided by the community.
 Donations directly support Scouting programs where you live — programs that clean up your parks, gather food for the area needy and even help your community prepare for disaster.
 With your support, we can bring the nation’s highest quality Scouting programs to many more youth throughout North & Central Alabama.

 Featuring: